BoTranVan/webhooks-python-example/README.md

 Issues
 ======

-Please report issues and ask questions on the project's Github repository.
+Please report issues and ask questions on the project's Github repository, in the [issues section][2].

 License